 John Miner, the Former LA County Deputy District Attorney, who observed Marilyn’s autopsy and asserted that he actually assisted Dr. Noguchi, opened the program with his frequently repeated declaration favoring murder; and conspiracist author Donald Wolfe also appeared to evoke the name of former police officer Jack Clemmons.
 Wolfe repeated the officer’s disproven allegation that he discovered Eunice Murray in the laundry room operating a washing machine;2Wolfe also repeated ambulance attendant James Hall’s injection yarn involving Dr. Ralph Greenson.
 Wolfe accepted Hall’s unsubstantiated, Kafkaesque yarn despite Miner’s reiteration during the Discovery Channel program that he and Dr. Noguchi closely examined Marilyn’s entire body with a magnifying glass, searching for injection sites.
 They did not find any.
 The absence of injection sites conclusively disproved Hall’s injection fable.
 In fact, several other declarations in Dr. Noguchi’s autopsy report disproved any orthodoxy involving an injection, but particularly James Hall’s.
 The ambulance attendant’s complete story will appear in a later section.

-Eventually, Miner spoke about the activity that was apparently one of his favorite pastimes; and remarkably, the former assistant DA recalled, a mere forty-one years after he had observed Marilyn’s autopsy, that her sigmoid colon did not contain any fecal matter, meaning therefore, in John Miner’s universe, that Marilyn was killed by the application of a lethal enema; and apparently the application of enemas was a topic about which Miner had a considerable amount of firsthand knowledge and experience.
+On camera, the former deputy DA recalled, a mere forty-one years after he had observed Marilyn’s autopsy, that her sigmoid colon did not contain any fecal matter, meaning therefore, in John Miner’s universe, that Marilyn was killed by the application of a lethal enema.
 A fellow can only assume, though, that Mr. Miner did not refresh his memory by re-reading the actual autopsy report, which clearly stated: The fecal contents is light brown and formed.
 The presence of fecal contents in Marilyn’s colon conclusively negated an enema as the murder weapon.

 Later in the program, Dr. Nicholas Cozzi, a pharmacologist, appeared.
 He had several experiments to perform.
 Dr. Cozzi’s purpose was to replicate, as closely as possible, the action of Marilyn’s digestive tract and in so doing, answer the following question: why was Marilyn’s digestive tract devoid of any evidence proving that she actually swallowed a large quantity of Nembutal capsules?
 Each and every conspiracist has asserted that Marilyn’s stomach should have contained undigested pills and should have been stained by the pill’s yellow dye.
 In short, Dr. Cozzi could confirm and virtually prove the accuracy and validity of the coroner’s 1962 suicide ruling, or otherwise discredit that ruling, and thereby provide compelling evidence that Marilyn was, in fact, a homicide victim.